 BPEL frees people.

-That is one of the key advantages Patricia Dues, enterprise program manager for the city of Las Vegas, points to when she talks the municipality's application of Business Process Execution Language (BPEL)
+That is one of the key advantages Patricia Dues, enterprise program manager for the city of Las Vegas, points to when she talks the municipality's application of Business Process Execution Language (BPEL) as a first step in the city's implementation of service-oriented architecture (SOA).

 Speaking at this week's Gartner Inc. Application Architecture, Development and Integration Summit, which coincidentally opens in Las Vegas today, Dues will talk about the human resources benefits of BPEL as well as increased efficiency in processing routine business tasks.